KrishKabi/KrishKabi.github.io/README.md

 **Key Insights**:

 * **Quarterly Trends**: Generally, as sales increased quarter by quarter, profit increased as well.
 Quarters where sales and profit are around the same or barely have any discrepancy indicate low marginal profits.
+Sales and profits peaked in 2014 Quarter 3 with ~250K and ~26K in sales and profits, respectively.

 * **Top Sales Categories**: Technology, Office Supplies, Furniture.
 Technology was highest selling category whereas Office Supplies was most profitable category.